 Welcome to the Department of Cancer Studies

-Undergraduate study is encompassed within the general Medical MB ChB degree, where students learn all aspects of clinical medicine with rotation through different specialities whilst developing skills in patient care.
+Undergraduate study is encompassed within the general Medical MB ChB degree, where students learn all aspects of clinical medicine with rotation through different specialities, whilst developing skills in patient care.

 The department holds an Athena Swan silver award award.
 See here for more details.